networkteam/Networkteam.OrphanedResources/Readme.md

 ## Why is it necessary?

-In a perfect world it's not necessary, but when a resource is created in filesystem and an exception occurs before it's persisted in database then you have such orphaned resource files.
+In a perfect world it's not necessary, but when a resource is created in filesystem and an exception or service outage occurs before it's persisted in database then you have such orphaned resource files.